© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Mynydd Llangorse, cairn on S end of is a scheduled monument protected by Cadw under reference BR309.
 View the official record →

-The cairn on the south end of Mynydd Llangorse is a round cairn of prehistoric date located in Breconshire, Wales.
+Mynydd Llangorse is a prehistoric round cairn located at the southern end of Mynydd Llangorse in Breconshire, Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference BR309.

 Mynydd Llangorse, cairn on S end of dates from the prehistoric period, and is classified as a round cairn.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Mynydd Llangorse, cairn on S end of is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is BR309.